1974 French Open – Women's singles

 Chris Evert defeated Olga Morozova in the final, 6–1, 6–2 to win the women's singles tennis title at the 1974 French Open.
 It was her first major singles title, the first of an eventual record seven French Open women's singles titles, and the first of an eventual 18 major singles titles.
 Evert did not lose a set during the tournament.
 Evert and Morozova also won the women's doubles title together.

-Margaret Court was the reigning champion, but chose not to defend her title.
+Margaret Court was the reigning champion, but chose not to defend her title due to her third pregnancy.

 Seeds

 The seeded players are listed below.
 Chris Evert is the champion; others show the round in which they were eliminated.